 What is Uloric?

 Manufactured and marketed by Takeda Pharmaceuticals, Uloric (febuxostat) is a prescription Gout drug that treats joint inflammation by reducing uric acid levels.
-When it received clearance from the FDA in February 2009, it was the first new Gout medication to hit the U.S. market in more than four decades.
-Uloric is designed to work by blocking xanthine oxidase, an enzyme needed to create uric acid.
+The FDA approved Uloric in February 2009, making it the first new Gout medication Uloric to hit the U.S. market in more than four decades.
+Uloric is designed to work by blocking xanthine oxidase, an enzyme needed to create uric acid levels.
 The medication comes in once-daily doses of 40 mg and 80 mg.

 Uloric Side Effects

-Unfortunately, in its short time on the market, Uloric has been linked to a number of serious side effects including:
+Unfortunately, in its short time on the market, Uloric has been linked to several serious side effects including: